A blog post by Alexis Lawton, director of development and communications for the Regis Haiti Project.

 During the teams meeting with the new Rector of the State University of Haiti, Fritz Deshommes, Regis outlined a plan for the next phase of implementation that will support a unified transition and foster collaboration.

 We are very thankful for Regis’ consistency and unique approach, which is not always typical of non-profits in Haiti.
 We are especially grateful for your pledge to assist with the implementation process alongside us.Fritz Deshommes, rector of the State University of Haiti

-As the Regis team shared a renewed commitment for the future of the project in Haiti, members of Cohort 3 were attending classes.
-The leadership track course,Organizational Structures for Nursing Leadership, was co-taught by graduates from Cohort 1 and Cohort 2 and mentored by Kellie LaPierre, Regis nursing faculty member and project director of curriculum and faculty mentoring, and Valerie Hunt, Regis associate dean of graduate nursing and project volunteer.
+As the Regis team shared a renewed commitment for the future of the project in Haiti, members of Cohort Three were attending classes.
+The leadership track course,Organizational Structures for Nursing Leadership, was co-taught by graduates from Cohort One and Cohort Two and mentored by Kellie LaPierre, Regis nursing faculty member and project director of curriculum and faculty mentoring, and Valerie Hunt, Regis associate dean of graduate nursing and project volunteer.

 Honestly, before I began the master's program at Regis I didn't fully understand how important it would be.
 I now understand the projects impact, and embrace the responsibility I have as an alumnus.Germaine Pierre, graduate of Cohort 1

 With 25 graduates with a nursing master's degree and another 12 who will graduate next year, the group is ready to take the project forward and motivated to lead the changes that need to be made in Haiti for the nursing profession, with Regis' continued support.
 Graduates reflected on the power of their education and its ability to support that change.
 Influenced by President Hays' previous addresses to the group, and something that has become a standard cheer amongst the Haitian nursing faculty, the conclusion of the meeting was celebrated with a loud declaration of "Go Nursing!
 Go Haiti!"